The 5 Best Sleep Trackers

 Muse S is a brain-sensing headband that I’ve been using to get real-time feedback on my brain activity during meditation sessions.
 However, it’s also an incredibly accurate sleep tracker because it uses electroencephalography (EEG) technology — in combination with an optical heart rate sensor and a gyroscope — to monitor your brain waves in order to identify what stage of sleep you’re in.

-Your brain waves change depending on sleep phase, so EEG is arguably the most accurate sleep tracking technology available.
+Your brain waves change depending on sleep phase, so EEG is arguably the most accurate sleep tracking technology available to consumers.

 In addition to reporting your total time asleep and the time you spend in the various stages of sleep, the Muse app records your sleep position and heart rate.
 All of this data is packaged up into a sleep quality score that gets reported every morning.